Thelukepet/course/assignments/A1a-history.md

 ---
 layout: page
-title: Assignments
+title: History
-description: How to complete and turn in assignments
+description: Trace of commands used to create a simple site published on Github, composed in Markdown
 ---

 A trace of git commands issued to construct the [Course site](http://rubigdata.github.io/course), for reference.